 Director at Large:

-Gabrielle is a Journey Carpenter with a certificate in Occupational Health & Safety.
+She is a recognized Red Seal Carpenter with a certificate in Occupational Health & Safety.
 She enjoys helping all under represented members in her community with ascertaining the skills and confidence to succeed and lead a joyful life.

 Director at Large: